Home Blog Page 4

 • Expiry date

 Unlike physical cards, these cards are designed primarily for online transactions and often offer temporary or single-use functionality for added security.
+When you generate a virtual card, it gets a number, expiration date, and security code that can then be used to make purchases online and keep your card information private from these online retailers.

 Types of Virtual Cards